paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Lorna Ach
 type: review
 rating: 5
-location:
+location: Glasgow
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Can’t recommend highly enough.
+Nathan and Stuart were very professional from start to finish.
+Answered my initial enquiry really quickly, turned up exactly when they said they would and completed the job with no hassle.
+Will definitely get them back again.